tuvo1106/aws-primer/certified_solutions_architect.md

 - **Scaling out**: adding instances; **Scaling in**: removing instances.
 - Target Tracking - maintains a specific metric at a target value.
   - eg. If Average CPU Utilization exceeds 75%, then add another server.
-- Simple Scaling - scales when an alarm is breached (not reccomended).
+- Simple Scaling - scales when an alarm is breached (not recommended).
 - Scaling with steps - scales when an alarm is breached, can escalate based on alarm value changing.

 ---